grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 A structural element can easily handle several functionalities (either by itself or in cooperation with other elements).
 For example, many lists implement retrieving added items as well as some kind of searching.
 On the other hand, a single feature can easily span several structural elements (e.g. paying for a product in an online store will likely span at least several classes and may even touch some kind of database).

 Thus, when deciding what should go into a single Statement, we have to consider both structure and functionality:

-TODO add a short discussion about what is a scope.

-I have to admit that I have deferred for a long time the answer to very fundamental question: what should be the scope of a single Statement?
-If I put the whole system together, can I write a Statement for its behavior?
-Or maybe the other way round -- there should be a Statement for each method of each class, including the private ones?
-Well, first thing I want to explain is that there are multiple levels we can write our Statements on and each has its scope.
-This varies depending on the context of a specific system or solution.
-There seems to be no single answer to this question.
-In this book, we will cover two of such levels -- unit level and component level.
-For now, let's stick to the unit level, which is what we have done so far anyway.
-The time will come for the rest.
-For now, let's consider what should be the "scope" of a single unit-level Statement in TDD.
-Is it method scope?
-Class scope?
-Feature scope?

-Let's try to answer the question by examining some TDD unit-level Statements:

-## Is it class scope?
+- structure - do we specify what a class should do, what the whole component should do, or maybe a Statement should be about the whole system?
+I will refer to such structural decision as "level".
+- functionality - should a single Statement specify everything that structural element does, or maybe only a part of it?
+If only a part, then which part and how big should that part be?
+I will refer to such functional decision as "scope".

+Our questions from the beginning of the chapter can be rephrased as:
+1. On what level do we specify our software?
+1. What should be the scope of a single Statement?

+## On what level do we specify our software?

+The answer to the first question is relatively simple - we specify on multiple levels.
+How many levels there are and which ones we're interested in depends very much on the specific type of application that we write.
+In this (and next) chapter, I focus mostly on class level (I will refer to it as unit level, since a class is a unit of behavior), i.e. every Statement was written against a public API of a specified class.

-Does a TDD Statement cover no more or less than a single class?
-Let's look at the first example of a valid Statement and try to answer this question:
+Does that mean that we can only use a single class in our executable Statement?
+Let's look at the first example of a well-written Statement and try to answer this question:

 ```csharp
 [Fact] public void